 If you only have one hedgehog, you can rule this one out entirely.
 But, being pregnant is a reason that hedgehogs burrow in the wild so we felt the need to include it, especially if you have more than one hedgehog and are trying to breed them.

 Hedgehogs prefer to be solitary creatures, but they do still mate.
 If a female becomes pregnant, she may burrow and stay in the burrow until she’s given birth and until the babies are old enough to be on their own.
 And again, even if your pet hedgehog isn’t pregnant, burrowing is still a natural instinct so she could be doing it just because that’s what she thinks she’s supposed to do.
-The thing to look out for is whether or not she is staying in the burrow for an extended period of time.
+The thing to look out for is whether or not she is staying in the burrow for an extended period.

 Is It Normal for Pet Hedgehogs to Burrow?